-Over the last few years, the LMS as we know it has changed from simply being an e-learning delivery platform to a much broader learning platform involving a blend of various learning formats and methodologies.
+But, what does it take to implement blended learning efficiently?
+Well, you can make use of your Learning Management System (LMS) to deliver first-rate training through blended learning.
 According to a study by Capterra, 53% of organizations around the world believe an LMS is useful not only for e-learning program delivery but also for managing classroom training programs.
+Let us see how.

-This post explains the various ways an LMS can be used to deliver blended learning effectively.
+Let’s now delve into the various ways an LMS can be effectively used to deliver blended learning.

 1. Use the LMS to keep learners informed

-Managing classroom training requires a lot of effort because they are influenced by the time and effort of the learners and facilitators.
-You can use your LMS to notify your learners of the upcoming classroom sessions using the training calendar featureand to record the attendance.
+You can use your LMS to notify your learners of upcoming classroom sessions using the training calendar feature and to record attendance.
+Learners can be informed of online programs also through the LMS.

 2. Conduct pre-ILT session activities